Updating Horizontal Tidebound

 They must think I’m blind.

-Jace was wearing his sunglasses indoors so maybe they thought he was.
+Jace was wearing his sunglasses indoors so maybe they did think that.
 Or asleep.
 Even though the Con-Ve was dimly lit, the shop windows were darkly tinted, and the counter was at the back of the store, it was still too bright for him that day.
 The strange clouds he had glimpsed earlier were still there.
 He’d caught sight of lightning in them every once in a while, but none of the needle shaped “ships” he’d imagined before.
 Thankfully, they often obscured the sun, but what he really needed was a completely black room for his head to get better.

 There was a sense of anticipation in the air.
 Everytime he looked at the clouds through the windows his heart would start to race and the bitter taste of adrenaline would be on his tongue.
 He was in fight or flight mode.
 He tried to tell himself that it was the upcoming “fight” with the boys that was causing this, but he knew it wasn’t.